Biden decides to keep August 31 deadline to withdraw from Afghanistan as evacuations accelerate - KRDO

 “It’s hard for me to imagine all of that can be accomplished between now and the end of the month,” Schiff said, adding he was worried about the terror threat to the airport.

-There is another all-member House briefing on Afghanistan scheduled for Tuesday morning.
-Top members of Biden’s national security team, including the secretaries of State and Defense, will brief lawmakers.
-That group was also due to brief Biden at the White House.
+There was another all-member House briefing on Afghanistan scheduled for Tuesday morning.
+Top members of Biden’s national security team, including the secretaries of State and Defense, all briefed lawmakers.

+Emerging afterward, lawmakers from both parties said they pressed the officials to extend the August 31 deadline.

+“There was strong, bipartisan support to extend the August 31 deadline,” said Rep. Elissa Slotkin, a Michigan Democrat.
+“That was a major theme, a major comment a major point we all tried to make, urging them to do more to advocate with the President to extend the deadline.”

 G7 members also planned on Tuesday to discuss whether or when they should jointly recognize the Taliban as Afghanistan’s government, western officials familiar with the planning told CNN.
 Any decision on whether to recognize the Taliban would come with enormous consequence that could be used as leverage to compel the group to respect human rights, the officials said.